ROKT/hangouts-notify-buildkite-plugin/README.md

 ## Note

-For the previous user who configured `type: "CARD"`, please note that `CARD` is redundant and won't be supported in the future.
+For the previous user who configured `type: "CARD"`, please note that `CARD` is obsolete and won't be supported in the future.

 `type: "KeyValueCARD"` should be used instead.
 Please refer following sections for more information.